-The word hallucinate comes from the latin words meaning:
+The word “hallucinate” comes from the Latin words meaning:

 Yup!
-No wonder some people refer to hallucinating as tripping.
-Hallucinogens powerfully affect the way our five senses work, and change our impressions of time and reality.
+No wonder some people refer to hallucinating as “tripping”.
+Hallucinogens powerfully affect the way our five senses work and change our impressions of time and reality.

-In some people hallucinogens can cause drowsiness, but this is not the correct answer.
+In some people, hallucinogens can cause drowsiness, but this is not the correct answer.

 MDMA and MDA cause neurons to release the neurotransmitter serotonin.
-This can cause which of the following:
+This can cause which of the following?

 Correct!
-Serotonin neurons have a role in lots of things such as mood, and sleep.
+Serotonin neurons have a role in lots of things, such as mood and sleep.
 MDMA and MDA can disrupt the function of these neurons and alter behavior.

 Gray hair is not caused by the neurotransmitter serotonin, but your parents may get gray hair if you abuse MDMA, MDA or any illicit drug.

 Right!
 Chemical messengers, or neurotransmitters, send information from nerve cell to nerve cell in the brain and body.
-These speedy couriers trudge through wind, hail, sleet and snow to deliver your nervous system messages on time!
+These speedy couriers trudge through wind, hail, sleet, and snow to deliver your nervous system messages on time!

-Chromosomes carry the genetic code (genes) for the production of neurotransmitters, but they themselves are not used by neurons to communicate.
+No, chromosomes carry the genetic code (genes) for the production of neurotransmitters, but they themselves are not used by neurons to communicate.

 Correct!
-Lysergic acid (LSD) and phencyclidine (PCP) are powerful hallucinogens which aren't found in nature.
+Lysergic acid (LSD) and phencyclidine (PCP) are powerful hallucinogens that aren't found in nature.
 The effects of these drugs are unpredictable: they can alter your senses, affect your moods, or cause vivid hallucinations.

 While mescaline is a potent hallucinogen, it is found in nature.
 Mescaline comes from a cactus called peyote.

-Gasoline is an inhalant, not a hallucinogen.
+Nope—gasoline is an inhalant, not a hallucinogen.
 But it is a chemical you should be wary of.

-Serotonin is a neurotransmitter, not a hallucinogen.
+No, serotonin is a neurotransmitter, not a hallucinogen.
 But hallucinogens can affect neurons that contain serotonin.